Conflict prevention

 • You are making the request in the same version in which another person has the lock.

-• If the lock version is a child version, then the lock owner does not currently have an edit session open in that version.
-If the lock version is the default, then the lock owner does not currently have a read session open in the default version.
+• If the lock version is a named version, the lock owner does not currently have an edit session open in that version.
+If the lock version is the default version, the lock owner does not currently have a read session open in the default version.

 Summary of conflict prevention rules